joinruach/JoinRuach/ruach-ministries-backend/CODEX.md

 - No new warnings introduced
 - Script runs successfully
 - Constraints are honored

+- The failing command has been re-run and verified

 Partial success must be declared as partial.